marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 ## Truffle Intro

-You can think of _Smart Contracts_ as back end software that need to be deployed in an Application Container or _Virtual Machine_.
-Being the _Ethereum Virtual Machine_ the most used one.
+You can think of _Smart Contracts_ as back end applications that need to be deployed in an Application Container or _Virtual Machine_.
+There are multiple virtual machines, but by far the _Ethereum Virtual Machine_ the most used one.
+It's so popular that is used in different networks like the [Binance Chain](https://docs.binance.org/) or the [Polygon](https://polygon.technology/get-started/) chain.

-Blockchain contracts can be written in multiple programming languages, being Solidity and Vyper the most used ones.
+Additionally the _Ethereum Virtual Machine_ "compatible" contracts can be written in multiple programming languages, being Solidity and Vyper the most used ones.
 Solidity resembles C++ while Vyper resembles Python.

 But before deploying a Smart Contract to a blockchain, you need to test it, migrate it and compile it.
-That's where a _Smart Contract Framework_ comes to play.
-They include all the tools to develop, compile, test, migrate and deploy Smart Contracts.
+That's where a Smart Contract _Framework_ comes into play.
+They include all the tools to develop, compile, test, migrate and deploy Smart Contracts on a blockchain.

 In the case of Ethereum Virtual Machine contracts, there are 3 very famous frameworks: